ykm005/MYK-OS-CW-2/phase2..md

 Using iostat and df -h, I will measure disk read/write rates and pinpoint potential I/O bottlenecks.

 Network Activity
-Tools like ss, netstat, iftop, and iperf3 will help analyze active connections, bandwidth use, latency, and throughput.
+Tools like iperf3 to help analyze active connections, bandwidth use, latency, and throughput.

-System Logs
-I will review logs like /var/log/syslog and /var/log/auth.log for any anomalies, authentication attempts, and system warnings.

 1.3 Testing Approach
 1. Baseline Capture